Dealing with Infertility/Fertility Difficulties

 Typical outcomes of infertility issues psychological treatment

 After completing treatment, patients can expect to move to a healthier level of functioning and acceptance.
-People who have completed treatment reported higher levels of wellbeing and more life satisfaction.
+People who have completed treatment reported higher levels of well-being and more life satisfaction.

 Since individuals/couples come to treatment in different times of their fertility treatment, the duration of treatment will depend on what stage they are (beginning, middle, end of fertility treatment).
-Either way, one can expect seeing benefits of therapy in the first couple months of treatment.
+Either way, one can expect seeing benefits of therapy in the first couple of months of treatment.

 At the beginning of treatment, people will attend sessions weekly.
-Later, patients may attend sessions every other week or even once a month for check ins.
+Later, patients may attend sessions every other week or even once a month for check-ins.

 Yes.
 Individuals can be seen by a therapist to treat infertility issues, even when their partners are not in agreement to be treated by a therapist.
 At times, it will be necessary to have family sessions to help with mutual understand and commitment to one another in moving towards healing.